Weinstein handlebodies for complements of smoothed toric divisors: Weinstein structure on the complement of a partially smoothed total toric divisor

-In this subsection, to obtain Theorem~\ref{thm:toricWein}, we will show that we can extend this canonical Weinstein structure on $U$, over the additional $2$-handles arising in the complement of the $\{V_1,\dots, V_n \}$-smoothing of the divisor, to obtain a global Weinstein domain structure on the complement of an arbitrarily small neighborhood of the $\{V_1,\dots, V_n \}$-smoothing.
-Note that the centered condition will be important to ensure that our model structure on the $2$-handles glues nicely with the chosen Weinstein structure on the subdomain of $T^*T^2$.
-In particular, the centered condition will ensure that the attaching spheres where we glue on the $2$-handles will be Legendrian with respect to the contact structure induced on $\partial U$.
-It will also ensure that the canonical Liouville vector field on $U$ is tangent to the natural extension of the Lagrangian core disk of the $2$-handle into $U$ (this is in fact what ensures the attaching sphere will be Legendrian).
+We are now ready to prove our first main result.
+We show how to glue the canonical Weinstein structure on the complement of a neighborhood of the total toric divisor with a Weinstein structure on the $2$-handles near the nodes $V_i$.
+Note that the centeredness condition is important to ensure that our model structure on the $2$-handles glues nicely with the chosen Weinstein structure on the subdomain of $T^*T^2$.

+\begin{theorem} Let $(M,\omega)$ be a toric $4$-manifold corresponding to Delzant polytope $\Delta$ that is $\{V_1,\ldots, V_k \}$-centered.
+Let $D$ denote the symplectic divisor obtained by smoothing the total toric divisor at the nodes $V_1,\ldots, V_k$.
+Then there exists an arbitrarily small neighborhood $N$ of $D$ such that $M\setminus N$ admits the structure of a Weinstein domain.

+Furthermore, $M\setminus N$ is Weinstein homotopic to the Weinstein domain obtained by attaching $k$ Weinstein $2$-handles to the unit disk cotangent bundle of the torus, $D^*T^2$, along the Legendrian co-normal lifts of co-oriented curves of slope $s(V_1),\ldots, s(V_k)$. \end{theorem}

-\begin{proof}[Proof of theorem \ref{thm:toricWein}] We begin with an outline of the proof and then provide detailed formulas to fill in the two main steps in detail.
-The first main step is to embed the model Weinstein structure on a $2$-handle into our model neighborhood of the node.
-Then we can apply the symplectomorphism coming from the appropriate $SL(2,\Z)$ transformation to send this model to a node $V_i$.
-Note that this toric transformation will send the model vertex to $V_i$ and the ray of slope $(1,1)$ based at the model vertex to the ray $r(V_i)$.
-The second main step is to show how to glue the Weinstein structure on the handle to the Weinstein structure on $U$ in a neighborhood of the attaching region, in a way that avoids creating any additional critical points.
-The gluing we will perform will occur in a local neighborhood of the node $V_i$, and the Weinstein structure outside of this neighborhood will agree with the canonical structure on $U$.
-Therefore we will be able to repeat this gluing at each of the nodes $V_1,\dots, V_n$ independently to obtain the global Weinstein structure.
+\begin{proof}[Proof of Theorem \ref{thm:toricWein}] We begin with an outline of the proof and then provide detailed formulas to fill in the three main steps.
+The first main step is to determine the Weinstein structure we want on $E$, the complement of a small neighborhood of the total toric divisor.
+For this we use the canonical (Morse-Bott) Weinstein structure on $T^*T^2$, together with the centeredness condition to designate the position of the zero section.
+The second main step is to embed the model Weinstein structure on a $2$-handle into our model neighborhood of the node.
+Then we use the equivariant symplectomorphism coming from the appropriate $SL(2,\Z)$ transformation to send this model to a neighborhood of the node $V_i$.
+The third main step is to show how to glue the Weinstein structure on the handle to the Weinstein structure on $E$ in a neighborhood of the attaching region in a way that avoids creating any additional critical points.
+The gluing we perform occurs in a local neighborhood of the node $V_i$, and the Weinstein structure outside of this neighborhood agrees with the canonical structure on $E$.
+Therefore we can repeat this gluing at each of the nodes $V_1,\dots, V_n$ independently to obtain the global Weinstein structure.